How to Build Digital Dexterity in the Workplace (+Benefits)

 • Does your organization link employee performance metrics to the success of digital initiatives?

-• Do your employees innovate and adopt new roles and ways of working to support digital projects?
+• Do your employees innovate and adopt new roles and work methods to support digital projects?

 • Do you devise digital change management plans in partnership with employees?